BarRaider/barraider.github.io/SpotifyHelp.md

 # Spotify Plugin for the Elgato Stream Deck

 ## Installation
-Please follow these step-by-step instructions to create your own Client Id and Secret Key.
+Please follow these step-by-step instructions to create your own Client Id and Client Secret.
 These are required to authenticate the plugin.
-**IMPORTANT:** Never share your Client Id or Secret Key with anyone!!!
+**IMPORTANT:** Never share your Client Id or Secret with anyone!!!

 1. Open <a href="https://developer.spotify.com/dashboard/" target="_blank">https://developer.spotify.com/dashboard/</a> and Login with the account you have **Spotify Premium** on.